edgelesssys/constellation-cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

 - <https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/#running-cloud-controller-manager>
 - <https://kubernetes.io/docs/tasks/administer-cluster/developing-cloud-controller-manager/>

-**NOTE: Now, the openstack-cloud-controller-manager implementation is based on OpenStack Octavia, Neutron-LBaaS has been deprecated in OpenStack since Queens release and no longer maintained in openstack-cloud-controller-manager.
+**NOTE: Now, the openstack-cloud-controller-manager implementation is based on OpenStack Octavia, Neutron-LBaaS has been removed in openstack-cloud-controller-manager since v1.26.0.
 So make sure to use Octavia if upgrade to the latest openstack-cloud-controller-manager docker image.**

 ## Deploy a Kubernetes cluster with openstack-cloud-controller-manager using kubeadm